Breadcrumbs

 deferrable

-Determines whether the recipient can save the process without rejecting it or whether it is rejected.
-A temporarily saved process is still considered active.
+Defines whether the recipient can save the process without rejecting it, or whether it will be rejected.
+A cached process is still considered active.

 boolean

-Rejecting and temporarily saving processes can also be controlled globally by persistence.documentSharingRejectable and persistence.persistencedocumentSharingDeferrable.
+The rejection and caching of processes can also be controlled globally by persistence.documentSharingRejectable and persistence.persistencedocumentSharingDeferrable.

 Example: